mdub/enumerating/README.markdown

 There are numerous similar implementations of lazy operations on Enumerables.
 A nod, in particular, to:

-* Greg Spurrier's gem "`lazing`" (from which EnumerableFu borrows the convention of using "..ing" to name lazy methods)
+* Greg Spurrier's gem "`lazing`" (from which Enumerating borrows the convention of using "..ing" to name lazy methods)
 * `Enumerable#defer` from the Ruby Facets library

 In the end, though, I felt the world deserved another.
-EnumerableFu's selling point is that it's basic (filtering/transforming) operations work on any Ruby, whereas most of the other implementations depend on the availablity of Ruby 1.9's "`Enumerator`".
-EnumerableFu has been tested on:
+Enumerating's selling point is that it's basic (filtering/transforming) operations work on any Ruby, whereas most of the other implementations depend on the availablity of Ruby 1.9's "`Enumerator`".
+Enumerating has been tested on:

 * MRI 1.8.6
 * MRI 1.8.7